-When building a website with AnQiCMS, we often encounter such situations: certain content fields may not have values every time, for example, articles may not have thumbnails, products may not have detailed descriptions, or some contact information may not have been filled in.If variables that may be empty are directly called in the template, ugly blank spaces may appear on the page, or even program errors, which will greatly affect the user experience and the professionalism of the website.
+When using AnQiCMS to build a website, we often encounter such situations: some content fields may not have values every time, such as articles may not have thumbnails, products may not have detailed descriptions, or some contact information may not have been filled in.If variables that may be empty are directly called in the template, ugly blank spaces may appear on the page, or even program errors, which will greatly affect the user experience and the professionalism of the website.

-For example, if your article summaryarchive.DescriptionMay be empty, and you wish to display "No introduction" in this case, you can write it like this:
+For example, if your article summaryarchive.DescriptionMay be empty, and you want to display "No introduction" in this case, you can write it like this:

 <p>{{ archive.Description|default:"暂无简介" }}</p>